gpeyton/ai-devotional/devotional/week8.md

 **Weekly Memory Verse**: "For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord."
 (Romans 6:23)

-In colonial America, there lived a pastor named Jonathan Edwards who understood both the seriousness of sin and the greatness of God's salvation better than almost anyone.
-Jonathan was born in 1703 in Connecticut, and even as a young boy, he loved to study and think deeply about God.
-He was so smart that he entered Yale College when he was only thirteen years old!
+In colonial America, there lived one of the most important pastors in American history - Jonathan Edwards.
+Born in 1703 in Connecticut, Jonathan was incredibly smart from a young age.
+He loved to study everything, from tiny spiders to big ideas about God.
+He was so brilliant that he entered Yale College when he was only thirteen years old!

-Jonathan became a pastor and was known for preaching sermons that helped people understand important truths about God.
-His most famous sermon was called "Sinners in the Hands of an Angry God."
-In this sermon, Jonathan explained how serious sin really is and how much we all deserve God's judgment.
-He wanted people to understand that without God's mercy, we would all face the consequences of our rebellion against Him.

-Some people today think Jonathan was too harsh when he preached about God's wrath against sin.
-But Jonathan wasn't trying to scare people just to be mean.
-He was like a doctor who tells a patient the truth about a serious illness - not to be cruel, but because understanding the problem is the first step toward finding the cure.
-Jonathan knew that people needed to understand how serious sin is before they could appreciate how wonderful God's salvation is.

-But Jonathan didn't just preach about God's wrath.
-He also preached powerfully about God's amazing love and grace.
-He helped people understand that even though we deserve punishment for our sins, God offers us the free gift of eternal life through Jesus Christ.
-During Jonathan's ministry, thousands of people came to understand their need for salvation and trusted in Jesus.

-Jonathan Edwards' life reminds us of the truth in our memory verse.
-He helped people see that "the wages of sin is death" - we really do deserve punishment for our disobedience to God.
-But he also helped them discover the wonderful news that God offers us "the free gift of eternal life in Christ Jesus our Lord."
-Understanding both parts of this verse - the bad news and the good news - helps us appreciate God's salvation even more.
+Jonathan became a pastor and one of America's greatest preachers and thinkers.
+He was the leader of something called the Great Awakening, a time when thousands of people across the American colonies came to know Jesus for the first time.
+Jonathan's powerful preaching helped start this amazing movement where entire towns and cities turned to God.
+Churches that had been nearly empty suddenly filled with people eager to learn about Jesus.

+What made Jonathan so special was how he could explain deep truths about God in ways that ordinary people could understand.
+He wrote many important books that helped people think more clearly about who God is and how much He loves us.
+Even today, almost 300 years later, pastors and teachers still read Jonathan's writings to learn how to explain God's truth better.

+Jonathan was also a loving family man.
+He and his wife Sarah had eleven children, and he made sure to teach each one about God's love.
+Amazingly, Jonathan's family produced many famous Americans - including a future vice president!
+Many of his children and grandchildren became pastors, teachers, and leaders who continued to serve God and help others.

+Later in life, Jonathan became the president of Princeton College (now Princeton University), but sadly, he died just a few weeks after starting this new job.
+He had received a smallpox vaccination, which was very new at that time, but it made him sick and he went to be with Jesus in 1758.

+Jonathan Edwards is remembered as one of the most important Christian leaders in American history because he helped so many people understand the Bible and come to know Jesus.
+He showed that you can be very smart and still have a simple, childlike faith in God.
+His life reminds us that God can use anyone - even a young person who loves to study - to do great things for His kingdom.

 **Hymn**: Before the Throne of God Above

 **Prayer Points**:
-• Thank God for pastors like Jonathan Edwards who taught the truth
+• Thank God for people like Jonathan Edwards who devoted their lives to serving Him
-• Ask God to help us understand both the seriousness of sin and the greatness of salvation
+• Ask God to help us see His goodness in the world around us like Jonathan did
-• Praise God for offering eternal life as a free gift through Jesus
+• Pray that we would love God with our whole heart, mind, and strength